sdumetz/node-xdg-parse/README.md

     parse(data,"fr"); //locale is case insensitive

+### Improvements

+Array are not parsed.
+That's because I could not find strong evidence under which circumstances a comma / semicolon separated list of values should be considered an array.
+It seems to be up to the implementor to choose which keys are to be a list and which are to be plain text.

 ### Contributing

 feel free to provide any test material that might prove this parser faulty.